-This is adapted from an article that was written exclusively for Access The World Magazine app.
+This article originally appeared in the Access The World Magazine app.

 Everyone keeps looking outwards for the answer to creating their lives, but we don’t realise that we were born creating dynamically.
 We already know, it’s just that we don’t know that we know!